max-models/slides/109-ijs-2024/README.md

 Extensions are meant to extend something, right?
 So web extensions are meant to extend browser functionality.
 Which is something people have been trying to do every since commercial browsers became a thing.
 I think it's a very human thing to want to tweak whatever we're using just a little bit more to suit our preferences or needs.

-But anyway, I don't know how many of you remember plug-ins, but it was almost a mandatory activity to install Flash and Java on your browser back then.
+I don't know how many of you remember plug-ins, but it was almost a mandatory activity to install Flash and Java on your browser back then, especially if you were the one who was “good with computers”.
+And if you played games, sometimes the site would ask you to install some ActiveX plugin otherwise the game wouldn't load.
 I'm giving my age away, aren't I?

-For what it's worth, I was the token IT guy among my social circles, so the number of times I've seen this 3 billion devices run Java screen, let's just say it was a lot.
+For what it's worth, I was the token IT guy among my social circles, so the number of times I've seen this 3 billion devices run Java screen… let's just say it was a lot.

 Another way people extended their web browser was via user-stylesheets.
 If you have ever read the CSS cascade specification, there are 3 core CSS origins, namely author origin, which is the CSS you and I write at our jobs.
 There is user-agent origin, which is the styles that are shipped with the browser.
 But there's also user origin, where users can specify a file that contains as stylesheet with their preferred styles.